 Home Sweet Home

 For American-style brunch dishes, smiley service and killer cocktails, head to Home Sweet Home.
-There are two locations, one in the Northern Quarter and one in the Great Northern.
 All your brunch faves are covered, but why not shake things up with chicken and waffles or their Texan breakfast skillet?
 Their coffee is excellent but the gin-spiked Manchester Smash is our top pick if you fancy something stronger.

 Evelyn’s Café Bar